amqp/rhea/README.md

     to get the options to use (e.g. this can be used to alternate between a set of different host/port combinations)

+If the transport is TLS, the options may additionally specify a 'servername' property.
+This allows the SNI to be controlled separately from the host option.
+If servername is not specified, the SNI will default to the host.

 ##### listen(options)